Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Conclusion

 \section{Conclusion}

 In this work, we have presented a variety of combinatorial problems that are naturally phrased in terms of higher-order polynomial unconstrained binary optimization.
 Using the PUBO formulation directly instead of the corresponding QUBO reduction---currently the standard choice in quantum annealing---can have a number of advantages: (1) PUBO formulations avoid additional ancillary qubits, thus reducing the spatial resources required.
 (2) The ancillary qubits required by QUBO reductions are typically subject to consistency constraints, which require large energy scales---a central limiting factor in existing quantum annealing hardware.
-(3) As we have illustrated numerically at the example of the paradigmatic 3-SAT problem, PUBO formulations can have significantly larger minimum energy gaps, allowing for faster annealing sweeps.
-This gain outweighs the cost incurred by synthesizing the higher-order interactions through universal sets of single- and two-qubit gates.
-In particular, we find an exponential advantage of PUBO over QUBO in the scaling of the minimum energy gap with the system size for certain classes of problems (e.g., already for small \algorithm{toughSAT} instances with $N=11$ variables, this suggests a potential speedup of about two orders of magnitude).
+(3) As we have illustrated numerically at the example of the paradigmatic 3-SAT problem, PUBO formulations can have significantly larger minimum energy gaps, allowing for faster annealing sweeps on both analog and digital platforms.
+This gain can outweigh the overhead incurred by higher-order interactions, as we have exemplified for digital quantum annealing with three-qubit gates synthesized from universal sets of single- and two-qubit gates.
+In particular, we find an exponential advantage of PUBO over QUBO in the scaling of the minimum energy gap with the system size for certain classes of problems (in our example, already for small \algorithm{toughSAT} instances with $N=11$ variables, this suggests a potential speedup of about two orders of magnitude).
 Altogether, implementing optimization problems in quantum annealers as native PUBO rather than QUBO can thus lead to savings in terms of both spatial and temporal resources.

 On top of that, formulating certain problems as PUBO can reveal underlying structures and give insights into the complexity of certain problems.
 As a case in point, rewriting 3-SAT instances generated by \algorithm{uniquePT4} (a generator constructing benchmark problems with unique solutions~\cite{Hsieh2021}) in PUBO form leads to a cost Hamiltonian described by only local fields that can be trivially solved.
 In addition, our numerical analysis of the minimum energy gap reveals characteristics of other 3-SAT generators found in Ref.~\cite{Hsieh2021} (e.g., the fact that the generator \algorithm{uniquePT1} creates on average harder instances than \algorithm{toughSAT}), which are relevant for future studies of both classical and quantum algorithms where these generators can be used for benchmark purposes.